iiasa/Condor_run_R/configuring.md

 ### G00_OUTPUT_FILE
 Default value: `""`

-Name of work/save file.
-Host-side, will be remapped with `LABEL` and cluster/job numbers to avoid name collisions when transferring back to the submit machine.
+Name of work/save file produced by a job on the execute host side via the [`save=` GAMS parameter]](https://www.gams.com/latest/docs/UG_GamsCall.html#GAMSAOsave).
+Will be renamed with `LABEL` and cluster/job numbers to avoid name collisions when transferred to the submit machine.

 ### GET_GDX_OUTPUT
 Default value: `FALSE`